Believe it or not, the pandemic is influencing how we decorate our homes. These are 8 interior design trends that are being shaped by Corona virus...

 Perhaps it’s not that surprising – given how we are having to adapt and drastically change the way we live and work, that the Corona virus is already shaping how we decorate our homes too.

-Research from U.S. online interior design service, Modsy, has shown how, in just two months, working from home (due to the virus and the Government guidelines) has already had a major impact on our decor and design schemes.
+Research from U.S. online interior design service, Modsy, has shown how, in just two months, working from home has already had a major impact on our decor and design schemes.